Cauliflower Gnocchi

 - Boil.
 Bring 2 quarts of salted water to a boil.
 Reduce the heat to medium and add the gnocchi to the water, stirring to keep them from sticking.
 After the gnocchi floats up to the surface, cook them for 30 seconds more.
 Drain them in a colander and let them cool.

 - Fry.
 Heat the olive oil in a nonstick pan set over medium heat.
 Add the rosemary and boiled gnocchi and cook until both sides are lightly browned and crisp.
+Serve with your desired sauce.

-Tips for Success
+Tips for the Best Gnocchi

 - Adjust the moisture level as needed.
 Touch the dough with your fingers.
 If the mixture feels dry and doesn’t stick together, you can add 1-2 tablespoons of water.
 The dough should not be sticky, but it should hold together and be easy to shape.

 - Drain the gnocchi well.
 If they’re still very wet, the oil will spatter when you add them to the skillet.
-This makes a mess and it can be painful if the oil hits your hands and arms!
+This makes a mess, and it can be painful if the oil hits your hands and arms!

 - Measure by weight, if possible.
 This is a recipe where too much of one ingredient or too little of another can throw everything off.
 Weighing your ingredients will give you more precision and guarantee perfect results.